paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-develop-a-digitization-workflow-in-symbiota.md

 {: .notice--primary } 📬 **Questions?** Data providers are encouraged to contact paleoinformatics@gmail.com for assistance with questions related to developing a digitization workflow for fossil collections using Symbiota.
 Include “Symbiota” in the subject of your email, e.g. “Help with developing a workflow for my fossil collection using Symbiota”.

+# Workflow components

+## Cataloging and transcription

+Because data transcription inherently involves judgement calls, and not all label data can be accurately represented using existing data standards, imaging specimen label images is recommended whenever possible.

+## Georeferencing

+## Imaging

 {% include related_list topics='symbiota' %}
 {% include resource_list topics='symbiota' %}
 {% include resource_card filename='krimmel-2022-workflows.yml' %}